What is the GSTC?

 The GSTC Criteria form the foundation for GSTC’s role as the global Accreditation Body for Certification Programs that certify hotels/accommodations, tour operators, and destinations as having sustainable policies and practices in place.
 GSTC does not directly certify any products or services; but provides an accreditation program through its partner ASI/Assurance Services International to accredit Certification Bodies.

 The GSTC is an independent and neutral organization, legally registered in the USA as a 501(c)3 non-profit organization that represents a diverse and global membership, including UN agencies, NGO’s, national and provincial governments, leading travel companies, hotels, tour operators, individuals and communities – all striving to achieve best practices in sustainable tourism.
 It is a virtual organization without a main office, with staff and volunteers working from all six populated continents.
 Financial support from donations, sponsorship, and membership fees allows us to provide services at low costs and to create, revise, and make available the GSTC Criteria.

 Membership is open to all interested parties and does not by itself imply endorsement by the GSTC of the policies and practices of the member organization.

 What does the GSTC do?

 The GSTC Criteria serve as baseline standards for sustainability in global travel and tourism.
 The Criteria can be used in many important ways:

-- Serve as basic guidelines for businesses of all sizes and all over the world to become more sustainable
+- Serve as basic guidelines for businesses and destinations of all sizes and all over the world to become more sustainable

 - Serve as guidance for travelers and travel providers in choosing suppliers and sustainable tourism programs